-We adhere to the principles and practices of sustainable development.
-We are committed to complying and following environmental regulations by implementing best practices in managing environmental impacts of our operations.
+NAC adheres to the principles and practices of sustainable development.
+The Group is committed to complying and following environmental regulations by implementing best practices in managing environmental impacts of its operations.
 To manage environmental impacts, the Parent Company's subsidiaries have an EPEP.
 This refers to the comprehensive and strategic environmental management plan for the life of mining projects to achieve the environmental management objectives, criteria and commitments including protection and rehabilitation of the affected environment.
-A major component under our EPEP is the rehabilitation and reforestation of the areas affected by our mining operations.
-We also participate in the government's National Greening Program where we plant trees and/or donate seedlings outside of our mining properties.
-In 2017 and 2016, the Group has rehabilitated and reforested a total of 217 hectares and 219 hectares, respectively, with corresponding number of trees planted of about 429,360 and 452,412, respectively.
+A major component under the Group's EPEP is the rehabilitation and reforestation of the areas affected by its mining operations.
+NAC also participates in the government's National Greening Program by planting trees and/or donating seedlings outside of its mining properties.
+In 2018 and 2017, the Group has rehabilitated and reforested a total of 293 hectares and 217 hectares, respectively, with corresponding number of trees planted of about 632,837 and 429,360, respectively.